vk7hse/Check-Connection-Script-File/README.md

 sudo nano check_connection.sh
 ```

 Remove the X's on the line that starts with "MY_NODE" and replace them with your node number.
-Then remove the X's on the line beginning with TARGET_NODE and replace them withe the node number you wish to stay connected to.
+Then remove the X's on the line beginning with TARGET_NODE and replace them with the node number you wish to stay connected to.
 Then save the file (if you are using nano then hit CTL + X and then Y to save and enter to exit).

 Now the script file needs to be made executable, this can be done with this command:
 ```